-- 1. Check that the valve is clean and free of foreign material in the valve inlet and outlet. - 2.
-Verify that the relief valve start-to-discharge setting and flow rate is correct for the application. - Verify that the pre-applied thread sealant is intact on the NPT threads - 4.
+- Check that the valve is clean and free of foreign material in the valve inlet and outlet. - 2.
+Verify that the relief valve start-to-discharge setting and flow rate is correct for the application. - Apply a suitable PTFE thread sealant compound to the external NPT threads. - 4.
 Inspect the relief valve inlet and valve seat to ensure no thread sealant or foreign material is present. - Install relief valve into container port or manifold using appropriate wrench until leak tight joint is achieved. - Check for damage and proper operation after valve installation. - After the container is charged with product, check joints for leakage using "Marshall Excelsior" leak detector. - 8.
-After installation is complete, replace protective cover cap onto relief valve.
+After installation is complete, replace protective cap onto relief valve.